 The man behind it all was Philip Conrad Vincent – a mechanical genius, a man in a rush – who walked away from his studies at Cambridge University to build the world’s fastest standard motorcycle.

-But just as his machines were beginning to set the world alight, a serious accident testing a Rapide model at high speed left him in a coma for months.
+But just as his machines were beginning to set the world alight, a serious accident testing a Rapide model of his own design left him in a coma for months.

-The extent and consequences of Vincent’s injuries have never been fully revealed – until now.
+The extent and consequences of his injuries have never been fully revealed – until now.

-According to John Surtees and others at the factory at the time, he was ‘a changed man’.
-He became a quixotic, autocratic boss, hiring the best in the business only to disregard their advice on a whim.
+According to those who knew and worked with him, Vincent was ‘a changed man’ – he became a quixotic, autocratic boss, hiring the best in the business only to disregard their advice on a whim.

 A ‘child-like adult’ according to friend and biographer Roy Harper, radical ideas never ceased to flow from Vincent’s restless mind – but he would never again design a vehicle which would go into production.

 Now, Philip Vincent is recognised as a visionary.

 The Black Shadow, right up until the early 1970s, remained the fastest motorcycle the public could buy.
 In the words of Hunter S Thompson, it was… ‘Pure hell on the straightaway,’ a bike which could ‘outrun the F-111 until takeoff.’

 In 2011, a final record fell to the marque when Rollie Free’s record-setting Black Lightning sold in California for circa $1 million.

 A bike bearing the Vincent name had become the most expensive motorcycle ever sold.
 Philip Vincent – a man who ‘made wonderful motorbikes, but never any money’ – paid a high price to realise his dreams.